 Sue has been a member of Neighborhood Church since 2000 and has been involved in Pastoral Care since 2002.
-She is an artist who has worked as a fashion illustrator, art director, and graphic artist.
-Recently, she fell in love with photography and has since created non-representational wall art using Photoshop and her own photographs.
+She is an artist who has worked as a fashion illustrator, art director, and graphic designer.
+Recently, she fell in love with photography and has since created non-representational art using Photoshop and her own photographs.
 Sue’s religious education and interest in liberal religion began in her small Upstate New York hometown, where her mother played the church organ while Sue and a group of friends sang in the choir.

 You can reach Sue by email.

 Stanley Brooks was born in San Diego.
 He has several siblings that he has yet to meet.
 He enjoyed his childhood and spent his time in school as a teacher’s aide.
 He graduated high school with honors and decided to continue his lifelong education in a variety of trades.
 He values integrity and positivity over wealth and he is happy to work in a place where those qualities are prioritized.

 Adrian Bañuelos has been the Bass Section Leader at Neighborhood Church since September 2018 and has enjoyed every minute of it.
 He is a first-generation Angelino who simply loves to create and perform.
 He studied both music and animation in college and obtained a Bachelor of Music degree from Cal State Northridge in 2016.
 Since then he has worked with the nonprofit organization, EduCare, offering after school music and animation classes at Walnut Park Middle School.
 He is currently in the process of transferring to Locke High School where he will aid the music staff in building a choir and tutoring music students.
 His end goal is to make a career out of creating and telling compelling stories through music and art.